LxMLS/lxmls-toolkit/README.md

 * Non-linear Models (Backpropagation)
 * Attention Models (Transformers)

-Bear in mind that the main purpose of the toolkit is educative.
+Bear in mind that the main purpose of the toolkit is educational.
 You may resort to other toolboxes if you are looking for efficient implementations of the algorithms described.